 From a purely innovative development standpoint, it’s awesome because it means developers everywhere can create new add-ons all the time.
 But publicizing the complexities of a website’s foundation also means less security.
-I can’t tell you how many clients came to us specifically because their websites got hacked.
+I can’t tell you how many businesses came to us specifically because their websites got hacked.
 In general, custom web development provides better security because it’s one-of-a-kind.

 Is custom web development best for larger businesses or corporations then?
 Since it’s more secure?

 Some of our most successful clients were small or medium businesses.
 I would say the key is whether or not they intend on scaling up.
-Custom sites are most helpful for growing businesses – the size they start at doesn’t matter much.
+Custom websites are most helpful for growing businesses – the size they start at doesn’t matter much.